 Updated Policy • No Pets Allowed at Rillito Park

 Starting Sunday, January 1, 2023, dogs and other pets will no longer be allowed at the Rillito Park Farmers Market, the busiest and most crowded of the five Heirloom Farmers Markets.
-The ban on pets at the Rillito Park Farmers Market also includes other animals such as cats, birds, reptiles, etc. The ban also includes dogs in arms, carriers, and strollers.
+The ban on pets at the Rillito Park Farmers Market also includes other animals such as cats, birds, reptiles, etc. The ban also includes dogs in arms, carriers, backpacks, and strollers.
 Designated service dogs are exempt from this ban.

 The policy to ban pets at the Rillito Park Farmers Market is a direct response to countless complaints and ongoing concerns from customers and vendors of pets taking food from vendor tables, and pets relieving themselves all over the market, including directly on vendors’ tables, tents, and products.
 As we enter our busiest season yet at Rillito Park, there is increased liability from pets in a crowded farmers market, due to the potential for pets to harm customers and other pets, as well as to damage property.

 As a non-profit organization with a Mission to create a vibrant food system that serves the community, we are obligated to respond to these problems at our busiest market with an updated pet policy that improves safety at the farmers market.

 Although the Rillito Park Farmers Market is located at a Pima County public park, HeirloomFM has the right to ban pets from the market, and this decision has overwhelming support from our Board of Directors, Pima County Parks & Recreation, and the Pima County Health Department.

 While some pet owners will be upset about this policy change, HFM has heard from many pet owners who support this policy.